deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1b/result_simpl.md

 ### Results
 #### Assessment
-SIMPL does not provide an endpoint to publish a catalog directly.
+[Simpl-Open](https://code.europa.eu/simpl/simpl-open) does not provide an endpoint to publish a catalog directly.
 The process involves data provider create a self-description of the data offering, set access policy to define who can access the dataset, and publish the data offering.
 Publish the data offering will make the data product available in target user's federated catalog.
 As a result, current test yields the same outcome as [Test 2.2.3.1a](..\test_2_2_3_1a\result_simpl.md).
 Since the catalog is built from the existing data product when a request is triggered, there is no difference between a newly published data product and one that already exists.